bendwild/afromedica/content/About us/about us.md

 ### Projects

 We also launch short-term project groups to realize specific actions or events, such as workshops or opinion pieces.
 These are cross-functional and report back to the board.

-### Financial Ethics

-To sustain our work, we generate funds through:

-- Paid lectures and workshops (€150/hr for smaller orgs, €300/hr for larger ones)
-- Voluntary contributions for community events like journal clubs
-- Donations (which never influence our content or independence)
-- Occasional targeted grants for specific events or projects

-We avoid long-term subsidies to maintain independence, though we remain open to ethical partnerships.